 Since you can’t name your pet as a beneficiary, you might consider leaving your pet and money for its care in your will to a trusted person who would be your pet’s new caregiver.
-But note that your pet’s new caregiver would not be legally obligated to use the funds properly, even if you leave them detailed instructions for your pet’s care.
+But your pet’s new caregiver would not be legally required use the funds properly.
 In fact, your pet’s new owner could legally keep all of the money for themselves and drop off your beloved friend at the local shelter.

 You’d like to think that you could trust someone to take care of your pet if you leave him or her money in your will to do so.
 But it’s impossible to predict what circumstances might arise in the future that could make adopting your pet impossible.

-Also, a will is required to go through the court process known as probate, which can last for months, leaving your pet in limbo until probate is finalized.
+Also, a will has to go through the court process known as probate, which can last for months.
+That can leave your pet in limbo for a while.
 And remember that a will only goes into effect upon your death, so if you’re incapacitated by accident or illness, it would do nothing to protect your companion.

-By creating a pet trust, in a revocable living trust, you can lay out detailed, legally binding rules for how your pet’s chosen caregiver can use the funds in the trust.
-And unlike a will, a pet trust does not go through probate, so it goes into effect immediately and works in cases of both your incapacity and death.
+This way, you can lay out detailed, legally binding rules for how your pet’s chosen caregiver can use the funds in the trust.
+And unlike a will, a pet trust does not go through probate.
+So it goes into effect immediately and works in cases of both your incapacity and death.

-Also, a pet trust allows you to name a trustee, who is legally bound to manage the trust’s funds and ensure your wishes for the animal’s care are carried out in the manner the trust spells out.
+Also, a pet trust allows you to name a trustee.
+That trustee is legally required to manage the trust’s funds and carry out your wishes.
 And to provide a system of checks and balances to ensure your pet’s care, you might want to name someone other than the person you name as caregiver as trustee.